The Energy Performance of Building (Certificate and Inspections) (Amendment) Regulations (Northern Ireland) 2014

 Given the UK Government's support for the Kyoto Protocol and its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.

-The Department of Finance and Personnel is responsible for measures in Northern Ireland to improve the energy efficiency of buildings, including:
+The Department of Finance is responsible for measures in Northern Ireland to improve the energy efficiency of buildings, including: